TSABM/inbre-retina/README.md

 Added an image and began learning how to alter and resize the image.

+Learning about image processing with pyqt, its not as straightforward as I'd hoped.

 ## Day 2

 9:50 am - 3:04pm